-We now turn to benchmarking probabilistic C against existing probabilistic programming engines, and evaluate the relative strengths of the inference algorithms in Section 3.
-We find that compilation improves performance by approximately 100 times over interpreted versions of the same inference algorithm.
-We also find evidence that suggests that optimizing operating systems to support probabilistic programming usage could yield significant performance improvements as well.
+We now turn to benchmarking probabilistic C against existing probabilistic programming engines, and evaluate the relative strengths of the three inference algorithms in Section 3.
+We find that compilation improves performance by 100 times or more over interpreted versions of the same inference algorithm.
+We also find evidence that suggests that optimising operating systems to support probabilistic programming usage could yield significant performance improvements as well.